aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 1. With the `wildrydes-step-module-resources` stack selected, click on the **Outputs** tab.
 These resources will be referenced in the later steps.

 </p></details>

+> You may copy & paste the contents of the **Outputs** tab of the CloudFormation stack to a separate text editor for ease of access later.